vovapasko/dmc-front/techdoc.md

 # Source code

-Welcome back, lets start from Angular ecosystem: services, components, pipes, modules,
+Welcome back, in this section : components, constants, guards, helpers, interceptors, mocks, models, providers, services, store, layouts, pages, shared.

 There are two types of synchronization and they can complement each other: